|

 implementation of HR..

-- Neural Networks with Local Converging Inputs (NNLCI, preprint, publication) for solving differential equations in varying domains with orders of magnitude reduction in complexity and very small training data requirement.
-Predict a solution containing discontinuities, e.g., shocks, contacts and their interactions sharply and efficiently, see [1] (1D) and [2] (2D, 2023 featured article, Comm. in Comput.
-Phys.).
-Predict electromagnetic waves scattered off complicated perfect electric conductors (with training and prediction in different domains.)
-Predict supersonic flows in irregular domains with unstrucured grids (with training and prediction in different domains.)
-Predict solutions of a PNP ion channel model (nonlinear elliptic systems in multi domains.)
-The features of NNLCI include: 1.
-The neural network used can be small and simple.
-2. A fine-grid simulation can provide hundreds or thousands of local samples for training.
-3. The fine-grid simulations for training can be placed sparsely in the parameter space, thus covering more variations of the problem.
-4. It can predict smooth solutions and discontinuities (such as shock interactions) accurately and sharply.
-5. It is convenient to use on complex domain geometries, and the training and prediction can be done in different domains.
-6. 2D numerical experiments show two orders of magnitude reduction in complexity for shock interactions, and about 500 time reductions in complexity for smooth solutions (electromagnetic waves.)
+- Neural Networks with Local Converging Inputs (NNLCI, preprint, publication) predicts smooth and non-smooth PDE solutions across diverse complex domain geometries, achieving orders-of-magnitude reductions in computational complexity while requiring minimal training data and exhibiting strong generalization.
+Predict solutions containing discontinuities--such as shocks, contact discontinuities, and their interactions--with sharp resolution and high efficiency; see [1] (1D) and [2] (2D, 2023 featured article, Comm. in Comput.
+Phys).
+Predict electromagnetic waves scattered off complicated perfect electric conductors (with training and prediction in different domains).
+Predict supersonic flows in irregular domains using unstructured grids--even when training and prediction occur on different geometries--selected by the AIAA Journal Seminar Series Committee as one of 16 open-access highlights spanning 2021-2025, and further distinguished among the top 5 papers featured in a globally broadcast author seminar .
+Predict solutions of a PNP ion-channel model--nonlinear elliptic systems defined over multiple domains with complex interface conditions and singular source terms.
+Key features of NNLCI include: 1.
+The neural network architecture can remain small and simple.
+2. A single fine-grid simulation can yield hundreds to thousands of local samples for training.
+3. Fine-grid simulations for training can be sparsely distributed across the parameter space, enabling strong generalization.
+4. It accurately captures both smooth solution features and discontinuities, including complex shock interactions, with sharp resolution.
+5. It is well-suited for complex domain geometries, and training and prediction can be performed on different domains.
+6. 2D numerical experiments demonstrate a two-order-of-magnitude reduction in computational complexity for shock-interaction problems, and roughly a 500-fold reduction for smooth solutions such as electromagnetic waves.

 |